Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Introduction

-\emph{Analysis of General Randomized Policies.} The simple random routing policy, where an incoming job is assigned to one of the idle servers uniformly at random, is well-understood.
-However, to the best of our knowledge, there does not exist any results in the literature for many-server systems with heterogeneous servers where incoming customers are assigned randomly to the servers with probabilities depending on the service rates.
-In Section~\ref{sec:grr_policy}, we asymptotically characterize the distribution of idleness among servers with heterogeneous rates under a quality-driven system.
-As we show in Section~\ref{sec:convergence_system}, this result can be used to analyze the stationary behavior of these many-server systems.
-Moreover, we also show that this result can also be used to characterize the long run percentage a server with a given service rate is idle, which requires another interchange of limits argument.
+\item \emph{Analysis of Generalized Random Routing Policies.} The random routing policy, where an incoming job is assigned to one of the idle servers uniformly at random, is well-understood.
+However, to the best of our knowledge, there are no results in the literature where incoming customers are randomly assigned to servers with probabilities that depend on the service rates.
+In Section~\ref{sec:grr_policy}, we present a detailed asymptotical analysis of generalized random routing policies where the routing probabilities can be a function of the service rate and characterize the distribution of idleness among servers with heterogeneous rates under these policies in a quality-driven system.
+Moreover, using another interchange of limits argument, we also show that this result can also be used to characterize the long run percentage a server with a given service rate is idle. \end{enumerate}